AlphaGit/alphas-manifesto-blog/_posts/2020/2020-01-18-the-natural-evolution-of-technology.md

 excerpt_separator: <!--more-->
 title: The "natural evolution" of technology
 categories:
   - Technology
 tags:
   - technology
   - privacy
   - progress
   - evolution
 subtitle: Is there such a thing?
 I believe there is.
+description: >-
+  Explore how technology is affected by natural selection and the role of ethical decisions when considering its progress.
+Understand how "progress" is driven by consumer adoption and its benefits, not just the allure of progress itself.
+Learn what we can do to influence ethical progress and how our decisions are a form of progress in themselves.
 ---

 I recently read this wonderful article from Vox called _[The biggest lie tech people tell themselves — and the rest of us](https://www.vox.com/the-highlight/2019/10/1/20887003/tech-technology-evolution-natural-inevitable-ethics)_.
 In it, they propose that the progress we're making in technology, with the debates in ethics and in the erosion of privacy is usually justified by people with mantras like "it's the natural evolution of technology" and "it's the way progress works" and "it was going to happen eventually".
 They propose that these are invalid excuses.